lazysquirrellabs/blog/_posts/2023-04-09-ttg-performance.md

 - Instead of fixing an undesired behavior late in the process, it eliminates the behavior entirely.
 - The other strategy would increase the processing power required to generate the terrain, while reducing the vertex count early in the process had to potential to reduce the processing requirements.

 Once the strategy was chosen, I started implementing it.
-I chose to use a `Dictionary` to keep track of all vertices used in intermediate mesh data — not only during fragmentation.
+I chose to use a `Dictionary` to keep track of all vertices used in intermediate mesh data—not only during fragmentation.
 The vertices (`Vector3`) were used as dictionary keys and their index in the mesh vertex array was used as the dictionary values.
 By doing so, it is guaranteed that no duplicates of a given vertex are present in the dictionary.

 Although this strategy was easy to implement, it could potentially introduce some undesired aspects: